-In the last couple of years, the Tin Can API has emerged as a buzzword in the arena of authoring tools, learning management systems, and content development.
-Also known by the name of Experience API, or xAPI, Tin Can is a special program interface with the ability to deliver and truly measure learning experiences beyond what was previously possible.
+In the last couple of years, Tin Can API has become a buzzword in the arena of authoring tools, learning management systems, and content development.
+Also known as Experience API, or xAPI, Tin Can is a software intermediary to deliver and measure learning experiences beyond what was previously possible.

-The Tin Can API is being touted as the evolution of the SCORM standard.
-And although SCORM isn’t going away anytime soon, Tin Can has taken the e-learning world by storm, redefining the very fabric of learning experience tracking.
+Tin Can API is an evolution of the SCORM standard.
+SCORM is already beginning to tail off, and in its place, Tin Can has taken the e-learning world by storm, redefining the very fabric of learning experience tracking.

-So what exactly is the Tin Can API?
-And what makes experts around the world believe it to soon become the de facto standard for eLearning content?
-Let’s explore.
+So what exactly is Tin Can API?
+And what makes experts around the world believe that it can become the de facto standard for eLearning content soon?

 What is the Tin Can API?

 To truly understand Tin Can API, we need to first understand what an API is.
 (The techies can skip to the next paragraph!).

 An API (Application Programming Interface) is a set of procedures or specifications that allows two different pieces of software (or applications or even gadgets) to “speak” as well as exchange information (data) with each other.